Transforma logo

 Consumer headsets

 This subsection begins with a description of how standalone devices have become increasingly common and how they fare when compared to the early peripheral devices.
-For instance, although standalone headsets are easier to use, typically, they will not be able to achieve the same level of performance as a peripheral device.
-It also contains some examples of relevant IoT products in this application, like the Meta Quest 3.
+For instance, although standalone headsets are easier to use, typically, they fail to achieve the same level of performance as a peripheral device.

 Enterprise